garystafford/zeppelin-emr-demo/README.md

-# zeppelin-emr-demo
+# Apache Zeppelin/Zepl on AWS EMR Demo

-Contains Zeppelin Notebooks for use on AWS EMR
+Zeppelin Notebooks for use on AWS EMR with and without using [Zelp](https://www.zepl.com)